Beyond Apparel

 Outcome

 The Motion Simulator Cover demonstrates how digital fashion tools can extend beyond clothing into industrial and custom equipment design.
-By translating the 3D concept into a technical package, I proved how CLO3D can function as a rapid proof-of-concept pipeline—from visualization to production-ready documentation.
+Using the client's simulator model as a virtual avatar, I built directly over the digital prototype before any physical sample was cut.
+This workflow proved CLO3D can function as a rapid proof-of-concept pipeline for custom hardware products, reducing sampling iterations and bridging creative design with precise engineering output.

 Tools